cascadiajs/2015.cascadiajs.com/public/news/intro-ashley-williams.md

 The abstractions added by ES6/2015 are gonna be awesome, but as they become idiomatic, we'll need to rethink how we teach JavaScript to beginners.
-Ashley Williams has some ideas, and reason to believe they are p good, plz come hear them in her talk "If you wish to learn ES6/2015 from scratch, you must first invent the universe".
-Ashley kindly answered a few of our questions to help get to know him better:
+Ashley Williams has some ideas, and reason to believe they are p good - plz come hear them in her talk "If you wish to learn ES6/2015 from scratch, you must first invent the universe".
+Ashley kindly answered a few of our questions to help us get to know her better:

 *Is this your first trip to the Pacific Northwest?
 Do you have other plans for your trip?*